-Watching the evolution of ShiftCentral since its foundation is a bit like watching the evolution of competitive and market intelligence (CI/MI) itself over that same timespan.
+Watching the evolution of ShiftCentral since its foundation is a bit like watching the evolution of competitive and market intelligence (CI / MI) itself.

 When we began this venture in 2000, maintaining an understanding of your competitive environment – from up-to-the-minute current awareness to long-term strategic insights – was a luxury for most organizations.
 Since then, however, it has evolved from an aspirational goal to a must-have function for any company that hopes to be competitive in today’s environment.

 We’ve been privileged to work in this space for twenty years, and in that time I’ve witnessed an evolution of CI/MI in five key areas: